tzaffi/receipt_maker/EMAIL_TEXT.md

 **TUTORING JONBOY**?

-If you use a desktop web browser an image will be generated which you can just save to your desktop and email me as an attachments.
+If you use a desktop web browser an image will be generated which you can just save to your desktop and email me as an attachment.

 Unfortunately, the form has no database so I can't see the receipt unless you email it directly to me right after generating it.
 That means that if you are working on your desktop/laptop computer you have to drag